Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/AlgorithmAnalysis.md

 ## Linked List Activities
 - Complete [linked list worksheet]
+    - When finished, compare your answers to [linked list worksheet solutions]
 - Draw diagram of how a linked list data structure is stored in memory
 - Compare and contrast diagram representations with partners
 - Code review implementations of linked list class instance methods
 - Read and discuss [article on algorithm analysis and big O notation][IC big O]

 ## Hash Table Activities
+- Complete [hash table worksheet]
+    - When finished, compare your answers to [hash table worksheet solutions]
 - Draw diagram of how a hash table data structure is stored in memory
 - Compare and contrast diagram representations with partners
 - Form teams and collaboratively draw more complete hash table diagrams